Nauja/ue4-richtextblocktooltip-sample/README.md

 ## Registering the custom decorator

 For **USampleRichTextBlockTooltipDecorator** to be usable in Blueprint, the first thing is to subclass it as a Blueprint.
-For this, I created a **BP_RichTextBlockTooltipDecorator** that inherits from **USampleRichTextBlockTooltipDecorator**:
+For this, I created a **BP_SampleRichTextBlockTooltipDecorator** that inherits from **USampleRichTextBlockTooltipDecorator**:

 ![SubclassDecorator](https://github.com/Nauja/ue4-richtextblocktooltip-sample/raw/media/editor-subclass-decorator.png)